pivotal/docs-tap/tap-gui/tls/overview.hbs.md

 # Overview of enabling TLS for Tanzu Application Platform GUI

-Many users want inbound traffic to Tanzu Application Platform GUI to be properly encrypted.
-These topics instruct how to enable TLS encryption either with an existing certificate or by using the included cert-manager instance.
+Many users want inbound traffic to Tanzu Application Platform GUI (commonly called TAP GUI) to be properly encrypted.
+These topics tell you how to enable TLS encryption either with an existing certificate or by using the included cert-manager instance.

 ## <a id="concepts"></a> Concepts